Sunlight Exposure and Garage Door Sensors What You Need to Know

 However, strong and direct sunlight can interfere with the operation of these sensors.
 When sunlight shines directly into the sensors, it may mimic an obstruction, causing the sensors to misinterpret the situation and stop the door from closing.
 Additionally, the sensors may be designed to automatically reverse the door’s movement if they detect a sudden change in the light pattern, which can also happen due to intense sunlight.

 If you notice that your garage door refuses to close or keeps reversing without any apparent obstructions, it’s likely that the sunlight is affecting the sensors.
 To address this issue, you can try shading the sensors to reduce the direct sunlight exposure.
 This can be done by attaching shades or covers to the sensors or the area around them.
-Alternatively, adjusting the sensors’ angle slightly or repositioning them can also help mitigate the problem.
+Alternatively, adjusting the sensors’ angle slightly or repositioning them can also help mitigate the problem.garage door and save

 Sensor alignment errors and indicator lights: